LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

     }
 }
 ```
-and for the deletion nust be updated the recipe edit component:
+and for the deletion must be updated the recipe edit component:
 ```typescript
 @Component({
     // ...